gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 Everything was simple until I started using the AWS Golang SDK.
 And then Batch uploads to dynamoDB happened. (╯°□°)╯︵ ┻━┻.
 [Cathartic Redit thread about the AWS Golang SDK](https://www.reddit.com/r/golang/comments/65qyu2/aws_how_you_shouldnt_write_your_api/)

 Long story short but this function is all about filling up a batch input request with records.
 I have ~56,000 of those for SA1 level data and the DB needs them in 25 record chunks.
 And that results in pretty gruesome code like this.
 Don't judge, I'll admit this may be a bad way of doing things but it was not easy to grok from the doco.
+And the documentation has a bad habit of using  examples where the structs are coded as struct literals.
+This isn't begginer friendly IMHO.
+Have a glace at the doco and sample code for the [Golang SDK - DynamoDB - BatchGetItem](https://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/#DynamoDB.BatchGetItem)

 ```
 func composeBatchInputs(recs *[]record.Record, name string)
 *[]dynamodb.BatchWriteItemInput {

     buckets := (len(*recs) / 25) + 1
-    fmt.Println("Number of Records " + string(buckets))
-    fmt.Println(buckets)
-    fmt.Println(len(*recs))

     arrayBatchRequest := make([]dynamodb.BatchWriteItemInput, buckets)

     for i := 0; i < buckets; i++ {